hartwigmedical/hmftools/sage/README.md

 ---|---
-tumor | Comma separated names of the tumor sample tumor_bam | Comma separated paths to indexed tumor BAM file out | Name of the output VCF ref_genome | Path to reference genome fasta file ref_genome_version | One of `37` or `38` hotspots | Path to hotspots vcf
+tumor | Comma separated names of the tumor sample tumor_bam | Comma separated paths to indexed tumor BAM file output_vcf | Name of the output VCF ref_genome | Path to reference genome fasta file ref_genome_version | One of `37` or `38` hotspots | Path to hotspots vcf